 We advise both employers and employees on all facets of the employment relationship.

-We offer specialized advice in employment law, including contract negotiation, wrongful and constructive dismissal, non-complete and non solicit restrictive clauses, disciplinary measures, human rights, harassment and Employment Standards issues.
+We offer specialized advice in employment law, including contract negotiation, wrongful and constructive dismissal, non-complete and non solicit restrictive clauses, disciplinary measures, human rights and Employment Standards issues.
 We provide assistance both in negotiating individual employment contracts and severance contracts.

 It is in your interests to avoid costly litigation.
 We can help in this regard.
 But where it is impossible to negotiate an amicable resolution to a matter, we have the experience to represent you and take pride in our record of successful advocacy before arbitrators, tribunals and Courts.

 Given the amount of time that you spend on a daily basis at your job building a career, a problem at work or a disruption in that relationship can be extremely stressful.
 You may be fearful, angry or confused about how to deal with it.
 We have years of experience in resolving employment issues in a reasonable and peaceful manner.

 We recognize that a termination of employment can feel very much like a divorce.
 It affects you not only financially – but also emotionally.
 Our philosophy is to do everything we can to resolve your issues quickly.
 It is always in your interest to get the severance you are entitled to - without litigation.
 The vast majority of our employment cases are settled amicably and quickly – without the need to go to Court.
 Our philosophy is that litigation should be only used as a last resort.
 We do everything possible to try and achieve a peaceful and fair resolution as quickly as possible – in order to allow you to close that chapter and get on with your life.